Enable integration in Microsoft Azure

 6. Select Add permissions.

-7. Beside the User.Read permission, select the 3 dots context menu, and select Remove permission.
-This permission is added by default, but is not required.
+7. Beside the User.Read permission, select the three dots context menu, and select Remove permission.
+The system adds this permission by default, but doesn't require it.

 8. Select the Grant admin consent button above the permissions list.
 This grants the required permissions for all users in your Azure tenant.